Code-Differently-Curriculum/U6S4-OverloadingMethods/ReadMe.md

 * Create a program with a method (outside of the main method) that asks two questions, saves each user response, and eventually prints it back out to the user.
 * Call the question method inside of the main method.

-Your program is working correctly, if when run, the following is the output (Abe first name Lincoln last name):
+Your program is working correctly, if when run, the following is the output:

 ```
 What's your first name?
 Stephanie
 And how old are you Stephanie?
 28
-Gio I see that you're 28 years old.
+Stephanie I see that you're 28 years old.

 ```